Court-martial of Howard Levy

 The court-martial of Howard Levy occurred in 1967.
-Howard Levy (born April 10, 1937) was a United States Army doctor who became an early resister to the Vietnam War.
+Howard Levy (born April 10, 1937) is a former United States Army doctor who became an early resister to the Vietnam War.
 In 1967, he was court-martialed at Fort Jackson, South Carolina, for refusing an order to train Green Beret medics on their way to Vietnam.
 He said it "became clear to me that the Army [was using medics] to 'win hearts and minds' in Vietnamese villages - while still burning them to the ground in search-and-destroy missions."
 He considered the Special Forces (Green Berets) "killers of peasants and murderers of women and children".

 Early life and education

 Howard B. Levy grew up in Brooklyn, New York, the son of a salesman.
 He went to New Utrecht High School and then New York University.
 He got his medical training at the SUNY Downstate College of Medicine (1961) and interned at the Maimonides Medical Center.
 He was commissioned as a reserve officer in the Army Medical Corps in 1962, but was deferred until the end of his medical residency in July 1965, at which time he was sent directly to Fort Jackson.